Brown bin garden waste service

 To be eligible for a brown bin, you must have a current collection service for a standard grey or green wheelie bin.

-- You can request up to two standard 240-litre brown wheelie bins to recycle domestic garden waste.
+• You can request up to two standard 240-litre brown wheelie bins to recycle domestic garden waste.

-- All the waste is turned into organic material.
+• All the waste is turned into organic material.
 This is used for a range of industrial and commercial purposes.

-Unfortunately we can't collect a brown bin from some properties.
+Unfortunately, we can't collect a brown bin from some properties.
 If your property is one of those, you will be informed when you try to sign up.

 Assisted collections

-If you need assistance having your brown bin emptied, it can be arranged after you sign up for Clip and Collect.
+If you need assistance having your brown bin emptied, it can be arranged after you sign up for Clip & Collect.
 We may need to carry out a quick survey of your property before we offer assistance with your brown bin.
 We will let you know about that when you enquire about assistance.

 Enquire about an assisted collection: Assisted bin collections